On-Street Shared Vehicle Parking Permit Program

 - Satisfy other requirements specified in the permit.

-Public Suggestions for New Locations: The public can suggest new locations for on-street shared vehicle parking spaces using our online map.
+- Suggest new locations for on-street shared vehicle parking spaces

 The pilot tested the permitted use of about 210 on-street parking spaces at 140 locations across the city (many locations were double-space pods).
 The permanent program was built upon the lessons learned from the pilot, which can be found in the On-Street Car Sharing Pilot Program Evaluation Report (PDF).